Answers before the first call

 How are pilot conditions defined?

 Pilot conditions are set out in a separate proposal.
-The decisive factors are pilot scope, modules, support effort, technical requirements and agreed participation.
+The decisive factors are the pilot scope, modules, support effort, technical requirements and the required participation of the pilot client.

 Do guests pay for access to Oprivia?

-A public guest pricing package is not planned.
-Commercial conditions are generally agreed with the operator or contractual partner.
+No. Guest access is free of charge.
+Commercial terms are agreed exclusively with the operator or contractual partner.

 Which additional or third-party costs can arise?

-Additional costs can arise from identity services, integrations, special configuration, additional support, external partners, cleaning, laundry, consumables, repairs or payment processing.
-Such items are listed separately.
+Additional costs may arise for identity services, integrations, special configuration, additional support, external partners, cleaning, laundry, consumables, repairs, or payment processing.
+These items are shown separately.
+Whether these costs are included in the agreed price or charged separately is expressly stated in the quote before the contract is signed.

 Is there a referral benefit?

 Yes.
 A successful referral may qualify for a 10% discount on the monthly base fee.
-Several successful referrals may be combined up to a full reduction of the monthly base fee.
-The specific conditions are defined in the referral terms or individual proposal.
+Multiple successful referrals may be combined up to a full reduction of the monthly base fee.
+The specific requirements are set out in the referral terms or individual proposal.

 Data types, visibility, third-party providers and retention.